fmitech/employee-manual/index.md

 As we've done previously, let's commit this changeset.

 {% highlight bash %}
 $ git add README.txt
 $ git commit -m "Adds documentation about awesome new feature" [awesome-new-feature 45c63f5] Adds documentation about awesome new feature 1 file changed, 4 insertions(+)
 {% endhighlight %}

-The output of the commit command will show you the branch along with the commit number (in our case, we've just commited to the `awesome-new-feature` branch and our commit number is `45c63f5`)
+The output of the commit command will show you the branch along with the commit number (in our case, we've just committed to the `awesome-new-feature` branch and our commit number is `45c63f5`)

 > Unlike centralized version control systems which use revision numbers, Git uses hashes to uniquely identify commits.

 Let's confirm that the changes we just made did not in fact affect the master branch.
 We can use the `git log` command to view recent commits.

 {% highlight bash %}
 $ git log --graph --decorate --oneline
 * 45c63f5 (HEAD, awesome-new-feature) Adds documentation about awesome new feature
 * 3083bd3 (master) Adds .gitignore to project
 * 6d443f3 Updated README with license information